axe312ger/contentful-compatibility-cda/README.md

    npm start
    ```

 ## Contributing

-Contributions are welcome!
-Add environments, new ways of using the library in one fo the existing environments, improve tests in general, or suggest more features.
+We welcome contributions!
+You can:
+- Add new environments or edge-case tests.
+- Expand example applications with advanced usage scenarios.
+- Enhance the overall test coverage or suggest features.